amritaravishankar/SSAD_Game_Project/README.md

-# SSAD_Game_Project
+# Catch and Match
 Software System Analysis and Design Project @ NTU

-This project is to create an educational game that teaches students an essential concept of Software Engineering: Use Case Diagrams.
+"Catch and Match", created using Unity, is an educational game that teaches students an essential concept of Software Engineering: Use Case Diagrams.

+The application aims at making the concept gamified in order to increase students' level of interest and understanding in the concept.